-Isabelle is an accomplished public speaker and is available to speak for conservation and science groups, businesses, schools, universities, conferences, community events libraries, nature clubs, women’s groups, photographers, wildlife enthusiasts, and others.
+Isabelle is an accomplished, vibrant public speaker and is available to speak for conservation and science groups, businesses, schools, universities, conferences, community events, libraries, nature clubs, women’s groups, photographers, wildlife enthusiasts, and others.
 She has given numerous talks in a variety of settings, including elementary and secondary schools across North America, the Wildscreen Film Festival in Bristol, UK, Science World, the Museum of Vancouver, the Royal BC Museum, the Explorers’ Club, the Seattle Aquarium, and more.
+She is also a guest lecturer on cruise lines, including Ponant in destinations such as the Arctic, Alaska and the South Pacific and has specific expertise in marine ecosystems.

 A few of Isabelle’s presentation topics are described below, but all presentations, workshops and programs can be tailored to the needs of your group.
 Isabelle is available for virtual presentations.